-It’s the first Saturday morning in December 2022; and in just a bit I will be headed to a trio of area farmers’ markets to stock up for the week ahead.
 How are you shopping local this week?
-On my list of go-tos are the season’s assortment of root veggies and a slew of local mushrooms.
-Keep reading for all of my local sources – many available to order online; and for two fabulous recipes ( the Jump link will take you to the first one – but keep scrolling down for more) using all that is currently in season.
+In the winter months, on my list of go-tos are the season’s assortment of root veggies and a slew of local mushrooms.
+Keep reading for all of my local sources – many available to order online; and for two fabulous recipes using all that is currently in season.

-Most Charlotte area farmers’ markets are morphing into winter season schedules starting this first Saturday in December, which generally means shorter Saturday morning hours.
+Most Charlotte area farmers’ markets are morphing into winter season schedules, which means shorter Saturday morning hours.
 Before you head out check individual farmers’ market websites to be sure.

 Shopping Local?
-Here’s What’s in Season in Charlotte NC
+Here’s What’s in Season for Winter in Charlotte NC

 This time of year, fresh carrots, watermelon radishes, hakurei turnips and leafy greens like, kale, collards and spinach are all in season.